Ousret/pyTeliumManager/docs/classes.rst

         :param int baudrate:
             Baud rate such as 9600 or 115200 etc.
-            Constructor do recommand to set it as 9600.
+            Constructor do recommend to set it as 9600.

         :param float timeout:
             Set a read timeout value.